Two Partial Orders for Standard Young Tableaux: The Bruhat order and the first proof of the main result

 Now we consider the ``box move''.
 We recall that a~decreasing box move on $X$ swaps two entries of $X$, so that the larger entry moves higher, and the smaller entry moves lower.
 We have already established, in Lemma \ref{lem-box-to-dom}, that applying a~decreasing box move moves us down in dominance order.
-We wish to prove the converse result, that if $X > Z$ in dominance order, then there is a~sequence of decreasing box moves which take us from $X$ to $Z$, and such that at each intermediate step, the filling stays lattice.
+We wish to prove the converse result, that if $X > Z$ in dominance order, then there is a~sequence of decreasing box moves which takes us from $X$ to $Z$.
+Our strategy is inductive: we find a decreasing box move from $X$ to $Y$, such that $Y \geq Z$ in dominance order.
+In order to do this, we recast the problem in terms of Bruhat order on permutations.